Law Foundation of Berks County

 Court Appointed Special Advocates

-The Court Appointed Special Advocate Program (CASA), a service of Opportunity House, receives funding from the Law Foundation of Berks County.
+The Court Appointed Special Advocate Program (CASA), an independent non-profit orgnization, receives funding from the Law Foundation of Berks County.
 Its mission is to provide advocacy to children who are in the custody of the court system as a result of abuse and/or neglect.
 The CASA Program works to find a safe and permanent placement for all children involved in the program.

 Specially trained CASA volunteers are appointed by a judge to represent the best interests of a child in court.
 Volunteers work closely with the child and his/her family members, caseworkers, teachers, health officials and others who are knowledgeable about the child’s history.
 Volunteers study each case and make recommendations to the court to help the child be placed in a safe and permanent home as quickly as possible.